University of Manchester: Origins (1824 to 2004)

-The University of Manchester traces its roots to the formation of the Mechanics' Institution (the distant forerunner of UMIST) in 1824, and its heritage is linked to Manchester's pride in being the world's first industrial city.
-The English chemist John Dalton, together with Manchester businessmen and industrialists, established the Mechanics' Institution to ensure that workers could learn the basic principles of science.
+The University of Manchester traces its origins to the formation of the Mechanics' Institution in 1824, the distant precursor of UMIST, and its heritage is intertwined with Manchester's identity as the world's first industrial city.
+The English chemist John Dalton, together with Manchester businessmen and industrialists, founded the institution to ensure that workers might learn the basic principles of science.

-John Owens, a textile merchant, left a bequest of £96,942 in 1846 (around £5.6 million in 2005 prices) to found a college to educate men on non-sectarian lines.
-His trustees established Owens College in 1851 in a house on the corner of Quay Street and Byrom Street which had been the home of the philanthropist Richard Cobden, and subsequently housed Manchester County Court.
-The locomotive designer Charles Beyer became a governor of the college and was the largest single donor to the college extension fund, which raised the money to move to a new site and construct the main building now known as the John Owens building.
-He also campaigned and helped fund the engineering chair, the first applied science department in the north of England.
-His bequest to the college was the equivalent of £10 million in 1876, at a time when it was in great financial difficulty.
-Beyer funded the total cost of construction of the Beyer Building to house the biology and geology departments.
-His will also funded Engineering chairs and the Beyer Professor of Applied mathematics.
+John Owens, a textile merchant, left a bequest of £96,942 in 1846 (equivalent to some £5.6 million in 2005 prices) to establish a college for the education of men on non-sectarian lines.
+His trustees founded Owens College in 1851 on a site at the corner of Quay Street and Byrom Street that had once been the home of the philanthropist Richard Cobden and later housed Manchester County Court.
+The locomotive designer Charles Beyer served as a governor of the college and became its most generous single donor to the extension fund, which raised the capital for the move to a new site and the construction of the main building now known as the John Owens Building.
+He also campaigned for and helped to fund the chair of engineering, the first applied science department in the north of England.
+His bequest to the college in 1876, a time of acute financial difficulty, was equivalent to £10 million.
+Beyer met the entire cost of constructing the Beyer Building to house the biology and geology departments, and his will also endowed chairs in engineering and the Beyer Professorship of Applied Mathematics.

-The university has a rich German heritage.
-The Owens College Extension Movement formed its plans after a tour of mainly German universities and polytechnics.
-A Manchester mill owner, Thomas Ashton, chairman of the extension movement, had studied at Heidelberg University.
-Sir Henry Roscoe also studied at Heidelberg under Robert Bunsen and they collaborated for many years on research projects.
-Roscoe promoted the German style of research-led teaching that became the role model for the red-brick universities.
-Charles Beyer studied at Dresden Academy Polytechnic.
-There were many Germans on the staff, including Carl Schorlemmer, Britain's first chair in organic chemistry, and Arthur Schuster, professor of physics.
-There was even a German church nearby (part of the current campus).
+The university possesses a strong German intellectual heritage.
+The Owens College Extension Movement formulated its plans following a tour of predominantly German universities and polytechnics.
+Thomas Ashton, a Manchester mill owner and chairman of the extension movement, had studied at Heidelberg University.
+Sir Henry Roscoe also studied at Heidelberg, under Robert Bunsen, and the two collaborated on research projects for many years.
+Roscoe championed the German model of research-led teaching that later became the template for the red-brick universities.
+Charles Beyer had studied at the Dresden Academy Polytechnic.
+Germans featured prominently on the staff, among them Carl Schorlemmer, Britain's first professor of organic chemistry, and Arthur Schuster, professor of physics.
+A German church also stood nearby on what is now part of the campus (this church was acquired by the university in 1949 and at a later date became the Stephen Joseph Studio).